Category Archives: Books

 When I’m reading non-fiction, I usually progress chapter by chapter, purposefully stopping at the end of each one so that I can have time to process what I have just read.
 It’s a good time to write a note with my reaction to it.
 Today, I ended up in a very long and dense chapter and found a different kind of stopping point.

-I am reading The Sense of Style by Steven Pinker.
+I am reading The Sense of Style [amazon affiliate link] by Steven Pinker.
 After a while, I got to a new section in this long chapter that would have been a good place to stop, but I just kept going.
 About a page into it, he made a great point that I want to remember.
 I was excited to keep reading.
 But I put the book down.

 I purposefully turned back a page so I have to read that part again.
 I know that the passage I just read is very propulsive and will make me want to read whatever follows, so I want it to be at the very beginning of the next session.
 It’s also keeping an open loop (in a good way) that makes me think about what I just read.